-Jerry used a top of the line prime rib oven which slowly cooked it and then held it until it reached the desired degree of redness.
-This along with the quality of its beef helped Jerico’s earn its reputation for having some of the best prime rib in town.
+Foster used a top-of-the-line prime rib oven that slowly cooked the meat and then held it until it reached the desired degree of redness.
+This, along with the quality of the beef, helped Jerico’s earn its reputation for having some of the best prime rib in town.
 It was also one of the few restaurants to serve lamb chops.
-Despite its success, Jerry sold the business in 1989 and returned home where he found work as a communication salesman.
-He passed away just five years later at just 54 years old.
+Despite its success, Foster sold the business in 1989 and returned home, where he found work as a communications salesman.
+He passed away just five years later at only 54 years old.

 Looking at the dining room in Jerico’s with brick wall and arches separating the rooms.
 Courtesy of Jerico’s Facebook page.

 Born in Illinois, Chuck DiDonato started his career as a meat cutter for Kroger.
-He learned a lot about quality meat during his 30 year career in the meat and grocery business.
-He landed in Omaha after becoming the director of meat operations for Hinky Dinky.
-From there he took over Jerico’s when Jerry retired.
-At the time he said that its founder didn’t expect the restaurant aspect of his bar to sell much food.
-As a result, he built an open kitchen which extended into the dining room so that he could turn it into a dance floor if needed.
-Instead, Jerry ended up with a pretty good prime rib and sandwich restaurant to complement the bar.
+He learned a great deal about quality meat during his career in the meat and grocery business.
+He landed in Omaha after becoming the director of meat merchandising for Hinky Dinky.
+From there, he took over Jerico’s when Foster retired.
+At the time, he said the founder did not expect the restaurant side of his bar to sell much food.
+As a result, Foster built an open kitchen that extended into the dining room so it could be turned into a dance floor if needed.
+Instead, Foster ended up with a pretty good prime rib and sandwich restaurant to complement the bar.

 Looking inside Jerico’s at the open kitchen that extends into the dining room.
 Courtesy of Jorge Balderas.

-Chuck expanded the menu from 14 or 15 items to around 80.
-He upgraded the quality of the meat which was good before but became top-notch.
-With business being slow in 2007 due to construction occurring at 114th and West Dodge Rd, he took the opportunity to do an extensive remodel.
-Chuck would go on to operate Jerico’s for the next 25 years.
-He was just as passionate about the friendly neighborhood restaurant that he described as being cozy and comfortable and just a bit romantic as he was the meat.
+DiDonato expanded the menu from 14 or 15 items to around 80.
+He upgraded the quality of the meat, which had been good before but became top notch.
+With business slowing in 2007 due to construction at 114th Street and West Dodge Road, he took the opportunity to complete an extensive remodel.
+DiDonato went on to operate Jerico’s for the next 25 years.
+He was just as passionate about the friendly neighborhood restaurant, which he described as cozy, comfortable, and just a bit romantic.

 Looking at the bar inside Jerico’s.

-Described as being larger than life, Chuck turned one of Omaha’s most popular steakhouses into a shrine to his beloved Huskers football team.
-He began collecting sports memorabilia in 1980 which includes pictures of Tom Osborne and golf balls signed by Gary Player and Chi Chi Rodriguez.
-Chuck owned the restaurant until his death in 2014 at the age of 72.
-During that time, he did it all from bookkeeping to marketing, staffing and hosting.
+Described as larger than life, DiDonato turned one of Omaha’s most popular steakhouses into a shrine to his beloved Huskers football team.
+He began collecting sports memorabilia in 1980, which included pictures of Tom Osborne and golf balls signed by Gary Player and Chi Chi Rodriguez.
+DiDonato owned the restaurant until his death in 2014 at the age of 72.
+During that time, he did it all, from bookkeeping to marketing, staffing, and hosting.

 Prime rib and baked potatos at Jerico’s.
 Courtesy of Jerico’s Facebook page.